MartinValchevv/video-wc-gallery/readme.txt

 = Is Video Gallery for WooCommerce compatible with other WordPress themes and plugins? = Video Gallery for WooCommerce is compatible with most WordPress themes and plugins, although some may require additional customization.
 It is designed to seamlessly integrate with Woocommerce, ensuring a smooth user experience.
 = Is there a PRO version with more features? =
 Yes!
-The PRO version unlocks advanced features including up to 6 videos per product, YouTube integration, custom SVG icons, optimized thumbnails, SEO settings, and priority support.
+The PRO version unlocks advanced features including Unlimited products with video, up to 6 videos per product, YouTube integration, custom SVG icons, optimized thumbnails, SEO settings, and priority support.
 Visit [Video Gallery for WooCommerce PRO](https://nitramix.com/projects/video-gallery-for-woocommerce/) to learn more and purchase.
-= What's the difference between FREE and PRO versions? = The FREE version supports basic video functionality with up to 2 videos per product.
+= What's the difference between FREE and PRO versions? = The FREE version supports basic video functionality with limit 20 products with vide and up to 2 videos per product.
 The PRO version includes unlimited videos, YouTube support, custom icons, advanced SEO, and premium support.

 == Screenshots ==